goldsborough/capstone/README.md

 * Stopwatch
 	+ Timing a Game

-* StaticObstacle: typedef for Renderable
+* StaticObstacle: typedef for Element

-* DynamicObstacle: extends Renderable with update() function
+* DynamicObstacle: extends Element with update() function

 Players cannot move onto each other.
 At start, try to distribute them across entrances, but have them wait in the background if not enough entrances.